April 02, 2014

 Daily vegetable juice.
 We have a slow pressing juicer, or masticating juicer so the nutrients and enzymes are kept alive longer without the heat of the blade.
 This means we can juice the night before, store in the fridge and drink before breakfast the next morning and before hubby goes off to work otherwise I doubt we'd have the time.
 You could drink this juice in the afternoon though or any time you have time to juice - We are juicing 'liver loving' vegetables to help the process of our cleanse so our juices consist of - beetroot, carrot, cucumber, ginger, celery and apple.

 We exercise only on the days we have energy as it's not about pushing ourselves at all.
-Today was the first day I felt up to going to the gym (day 4 of the cleanse)
+Mostly walking, yoga, cycling and swimming.

-We avoid going to restaurants and cafes unless they are paleo type ones etc. during a cleanse as it's simply too hard to manage the menu and there is often a compromise....and really it's not forever so we don't find this hard.
+We avoid going to restaurants and cafes unless they are paleo or health type ones.
+During a cleanse as it's simply too hard to manage the menu and there is often a compromise....and really it's not forever so we don't find this hard.
 Work out the situations in your life that you will have to navigate if you did a cleanse and perhaps just stay in more often?
 It's good for the body to rest as much as possible when cleansing or doing a detox.

 So that's it!
 Very simple.
 You could take liver cleansing herbs and nutritional supplements and I would recommend that on a detox as such but for a simple cleanse we stick to our usual probiotic capsule, our superfood powders in our meals and extra Vit C.